 A range of actual and potential incidents will be covered including air accidents, marine accidents, rail accidents, terrorist attacks, and industrial, nuclear and chemical incidents.

-This will be achieved using lectures, critical evaluation of case studies, real time and simulated incident exercises, and the preparation and presentation at court of incident command reports.
+This will be achieved using lectures, critical evaluation of case studies, real time and simulated incident exercises using our new crime scene house and garden, and the preparation and presentation at court of incident command reports.

 Students will be required to examine all aspects of scene and major incident management, disaster planning and related legislation.
 This will encompass emergency management and planning legislation, damage limitation, evacuation plans, logistical support, inter-agency operation and cooperation, personnel management, evidence prioritisation, preparing incident reports, and presenting such reports at court.

 - STMS Undergraduate Stage 1

 Table top major incident planning exercise

 This is not available as a wild module.

 Critical evaluation of a historic case study: 35%

 Monitored real time management of a limited incident: 15%